 Furthermore, it should be noted that there is currently no clearly defined definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green" or an equivalently-labelled project or as to what precise attributes are required for a particular project to be defined as "green" or such other equivalent label nor can any assurance be given that such a clear definition or consensus will develop over time or that any prevailing market consensus will not significantly change.
 The EU Taxonomy Regulation establishes a basis for the determination of such a definition in the EU.
 However, the EU Taxonomy remains subject to the implementation of delegated regulations by the European Commission on technical screening criteria for the environmental objectives set out in the EU Taxonomy Regulation.
-Therefore, no assurance is or can be given by the Issuer or the Joint Lead Managers to investors that any projects or uses the subject of, or related to, any eligible projects will meet any or all investor expectations regarding such "green", or other equivalently-labelled performance objectives or uses the subject of, or related to, any eligible projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any projects or uses the subject of, or related to, any eligible projects.
+Therefore, no assurance is or can be given by the Issuer or the Joint Lead Managers to investors that any projects or uses the subject of, or related to, any eligible projects will meet any or all investor expectations regarding such "green", or other equivalently-labelled performance objectives or that any adverse environmental and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any eligible projects.